 In an increasingly globalized world, multiculturalism has become the norm.
 I was allocated to the Latin Department, a signature department showcasing CW CPA’s key strengths and unprecedented breakthroughs.
 Having understood the diverse backgrounds of my Spanish and Portuguese-speaking colleagues, I was determined to excel and contribute in a multicultural setting.
 Sitting right between Latin American colleagues and Chinese colleagues, the unique work dynamics were surprisingly reminiscent of my time as a student in University College London, for everyone was friendly and so welcoming that we even established an eat-out lunch routine!

 Contrary to preconceived notions, I found myself especially engaged and reflective during company meetings.
 This is partially due to the fast-paced and transregional nature of the meetings, which are essentially virtual conferences between colleagues in Hong Kong, mainland China, Spain, the US, and more.
-The division of labour, technological expertise and level of international cooperation taken to expand client’s’ businesses, enabled by advanced technological systems, truly transcends geographical boundaries.
-On top of this, during the course of discussion, Mr. Wong would always convey substantial take-home messages as a penny for thought, adding a splash of colour to a typical day at the firm.
+The division of labor, technological expertise, and level of international cooperation taken to expand clients’ businesses, enabled by advanced technological systems, truly transcends geographical boundaries.
+On top of this, during the course of the discussion, Mr. Wong would always convey substantial take-home messages as a penny for thought, adding a splash of color to a typical day at the firm.